 Given such developments, it is unsurprising that teachers and parents want some help to make the most out of screen time.

 #1 Check your own screen use

 We all know that kids are like sponges.
-When it comes to behaviour, they’ll absorb how parents behave more than what they say.
-So … when with your children, try to limit the amount of time you spend on your smartphones or other electronic devices.
+When it comes to behavior, they’ll absorb how adults behave more than what they say.
+So … when with your students or children, try to limit the amount of time you spend on your smartphones or other electronic devices.

 Research shows that parents are spending just as much time using screens as their tweens and teens, about 9 hours a day.
 Kids will see double standards if you enforce rules without checking your own screen use.

 #2 Use apps to monitor and limit screen time

 It’s worth remembering that Steve Jobs himself didn’t allow his own children to use ipads at all, with the New York Times describing him as a ‘low-tech parent.’
 You don’t need to go this far, but it might be a good idea to limit screen use where possible.

 There are a wide range of apps now on offer to assist you if you are looking at setting limits on your child’s screen time or looking to introduce parental controls.

 Even the shareholders of Apple are encouraging their engineers to develop software that would enable parents to monitor and ultimately limit screen time.
 Here is a list of apps to get you started.
 They often allow you to give them a go for free.

 If limiting time seems too much, you could alternatively introduce screen-free and social media-free time!